-6 nXe SERIES REAR PANEL FEATURES
+6 nXe NETWORK MODEL REAR PANEL FEATURES

-The following nXe features are in addition to standard features found in nX series amplifiers:
+The following nXe features are in addition to standard features found in base model nX series amplifiers:

 6.1 Ethernet Port - This RJ-45 connector offers Ethernet control and monitoring of the amplifier using Protea^{ne} software.
 See section 8 in this manual for details on Ethernet communications.